w3c/wai-curricula/content/designer/visual-design.md

 {% include excol.html type="middle" %}

-Explain how people with disabilities perceive different web page regions and content through text and visual cues.
+Explain how people with disabilities perceive where they are in the page and in the content through text and visual cues.
 Present strategies to plan for the inclusion of such cues early in the visual design phase.

 #### Learning Outcomes for Topic